 An effective PMA benefits its members and its district by functionally increasing the parking supply for all uses and creating a parking plan that provides adequate parking for the area in a compact and coherent way.
 A PMA increases the efficiency of the use of land for parking, which helps reduce wasted space previously dedicated to underutilized parking.
 This, in turn, frees up land for further development.
 In the end, a successful PMA can create an area where parking is easier and more convenient, while using less land.

-F. Transportation Options
+F. Transportation Options (To be revised by MRMPO TAC)

 1. Introduction